Rust-GCC/Rust-GCC.github.io/index.md

 ## GCC Front-End For Rust

-This is a full alternative implementaion of the Rust language ontop of GCC which the goal to become fully upstream with the GNU toolchain.
+This is a full alternative implementaion of the Rust language ontop of GCC with the goal to become fully upstream with the GNU toolchain.

 As this is a front-end project, the compiler will gain full access to all of GCCs internal middle-end optimization passes which are distinct from LLVM.
 For example, users of this compiler can expect to use the familiar -O2 flags to tune GCC’s optimizer.
 Going forward, we will be happy to see more LLVM vs GCC graphs in respect to compilation speed, resulting code size and performance.